TIBHannover/lc-open-refine/_episodes/11-using-arrays-transformations.md

 >
 >We can do a crude test for reversed author names by looking for those that contain a comma:
 >
 >1.
-Make sure you have already split the author names into individual cells using ```Edit cells -> Split multi-valued cells``` (you should have done this in the Clustering lesson)
+Make sure you have already split the author names into individual cells using ```Edit cells -> Split multi-valued cells``` (you should have done this in the Clustering episode)
 >2.
 On the Authors column, use the dropdown menu and select ```Facet -> Custom text facet...```
 >3.
 The ```Custom text``` facet function allows you to write GREL functions to create a facet
 >4.
 In the Expression box type ```value.contains(",").toString()```